danielbodnar/awesome-stars/README.md

 ## html

+- [esbenp/pdf-bot](https://github.com/esbenp/pdf-bot) - 🤖 A Node queue API for generating PDFs using headless Chrome.
+Comes with a CLI, S3 storage and webhooks for notifying subscribers about generated PDFs
+- [alvarcarto/url-to-pdf-api](https://github.com/alvarcarto/url-to-pdf-api) - Web page PDF/PNG rendering done right.
+Self-hosted service for rendering receipts, invoices, or any content.
+- [koodo-reader/koodo-reader](https://github.com/koodo-reader/koodo-reader) - A modern ebook manager and reader with sync and backup capacities for Windows, macOS, Linux and Web
 - [Asabeneh/30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step-by-step guide to learn JavaScript programming language in 30 days.
 This challenge may take more than 100 days,  please just follow your own pace.
 - [psharanda/Atributika](https://github.com/psharanda/Atributika) - Convert text with HTML tags, links, hashtags, mentions into NSAttributedString.
 Make them clickable with UILabel drop-in replacement.
 - [thedodd/trunk](https://github.com/thedodd/trunk) - Build, bundle & ship your Rust WASM application to the web.